grape should be extinct for all practical purposes as far

 The aroma of Roussanne, not

-as overtly fruity as some types, can suggest wild flowers, herbs,
+as overtly fruity as some types, can suggest stone fruits (nectarine, pear, peach), also wild flowers, herbs,

 or herbal tea.
-The flavor is sometimes described as nutty and may suggest bitterness, giving an overall impression of perfume.
+The flavor is sometimes described as nutty and some palates may detect a slight bitterness, giving an overall impression of perfume.

 Roussanne Smell and/or Flavor Descriptors